Office of the Registrar and Student Services

 IT Grant

-Students who are eligible for a USMC grant are also eligible for a one-time IT grant towards the cost of a new or repaired laptop.
+Students who are eligible for a SMC grant are also eligible for a one-time IT grant towards the cost of a new or repaired laptop.
 The IT grant is valued at up to $750.00.
 Proof of purchase or repair is required.Eligibility

 Current, full-time, registered, domestic St. Michael’s College students who have applied for provincial student loans (i.e. OSAP, BCSAP etc.) and who are pursuing their first undergraduate degree are eligible to apply for consideration for financial aid towards educational costs accrued during the 8 month academic year (September – April).